Datavault-UK/automate-dv-docs/docs/best_practices.md

 ## NULL Handling

-The handling of nulls is important in Data Vault 2.0 because as a general rule, nulls represent a lack of something, and therefore do not mean anything to the business.
+The handling of nulls is important in Data Vault 2.0 because - as a general rule -, nulls represent a lack of something, and therefore do not mean anything to the business.
 This means we do not want records or keys containing nulls ending up in our raw vault.

 Nulls get handled in the built-in hashing processes in dbtvault.

-- Nulls get replaced with a placeholder, by default this is `^^`.
+- Nulls get replaced with a placeholder; by default this is `^^`
-- If all components of a non-hashdiff (PK/HK) hashed column are NULL, then the whole key will evaluate as NULL.
+- If all components of a non-hashdiff (PK/HK) hashed column are NULL, then the whole key will evaluate as NULL
-- If all components of a hashdiff hashed column are NULL, then the hashdiff will be a hash of `^^` multiplied by how many components the hashdiff comprise and separated by the concat string, which is `||` by default. e.g.
+- If all components of a hashdiff hashed column are NULL, then the hashdiff will be a hash of `^^` multiplied by how many components the hashdiff comprise, and separated by the concat string, which is `||` by default. e.g.
   ```text
     ^^||^^||^^ = 3C92E664B39D90428DBC94975B5DDA58
   ```

 !!! tip

-    The concat(||) and null strings(^^) can be configured, [Read more](./macros.md#global-variables)
+    The concat (`||`) and null (`^^`) strings can be configured, [Read more](./macros.md#global-variables)

 This is described in more depth below (with code examples).